- Research article

 LG: design, data analysis and interpretation, manuscript writing.
 IL, NM: design, interpretation, manuscript revision.
 KB: interpretation, manuscript revision.
 MPMHR: conception and design, interpretation, manuscript writing.
 All: final approval of the manuscript.

 Electronic supplementary material

 Additional file 1: Table S1: Weibull models for mortality.
-Table S2.
 Annual rate of exacerbations, per GOLD (symptom threshold SGRQ ≥39).
 Table S3.
 Annual rate of severe exacerbations, per GOLD stage (symptom threshold SGRQ ≥39).
 Table S4.
 Annual rates of lung function decline in millilitres), per GOLD stage (symptom threshold SGRQ ≥39).
 Table S5.
 AIC scores from analyses in control group.
 (DOC 58 KB)

 About this article

 Goossens, L.M.A., Leimer, I., Metzdorf, N. et al. Does the 2013 GOLD classification improve the ability to predict lung function decline, exacerbations and mortality: a post-hoc analysis of the 4-year UPLIFT trial.
 BMC Pulm Med 14, 163 (2014). https://doi.org/10.1186/1471-2466-14-163